Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Conclusions

-As a concluding remark, this study contributes to refining the methodology for tomographic analyses and highlighted the importance of considering sample variance and redshift binning in obtaining precise measurements of HOD and cosmological parameters.
-The spatial sample variance, and probably also the redshift one, can be minimised by increasing the number of independent fields, such as incorporating additional Herschel wide area surveys, such us the \textit{Herschel} Multi-tiered Extragalactic Survey \citep[HerMES;][]{Oli12} or the Great Observatories Origins Deep Survey-\textit{Herschel} \citep[GOODS-H;][]{Elb11}.
+As a concluding remark, this study helps to refine the methodology for tomographic analyses and highlights the importance of considering sample variance and redshift binning in obtaining precise measurements of HOD and cosmological parameters.
+The spatial sample variance as well as (most likely) the redshift one can be minimised by increasing the number of independent fields, for instance, by incorporating additional Herschel wide area surveys such us the \textit{Herschel} Multi-tiered Extragalactic Survey \citep[HerMES;][]{Oli12} or the Great Observatories Origins Deep Survey-\textit{Herschel} \citep[GOODS-H;][]{Elb11}.
 However, our results also indicate that enhancing both the number of redshift bins and the redshift range yields more accurate and robust outcomes, mitigating the potential impact of both types of sample variance.
 To implement this second approach effectively, it is important to adopt updated foreground catalogues with improved statistics for our purposes, such as the Dark Energy Survey \citep[DES;][]{DES05} or the future Euclid mission \citep{EuclidI_22}.